-With a valuation of more than $1 billion, Hike is one of the “unicorn” startup in India.
+With a valuation of more than $1 billion, Hike is one of the “unicorn” startups in India.
 Even with the presence of giant messaging services like WhatsApp and Facebook Messenger, Hike is making forward steps each year increasing its user base.
 Hike is popularly known for its extensive sticker library and revamped UI.

 The app uses a 128 bit-SSL encryption and firewall server for text and media exchanges.
 Conversations between users are stored locally on their device.
 Hike servers don’t keep backups.
 They also provide a hidden mode as an extra layer of protection.

 Tango is perhaps one of the simplest messaging apps available in the app store right now.
 Since its launch in 2009, Tango has gained a considerable amount of users worldwide.
-It is a free app that provides services like voice and video calls, basic texting, multimedia sharing and video games.
+It is a free app that provides services like voice and video calls, basic texting, multimedia sharing, and video games.

 KakaoTalk is one of the many services provided by Korean internet company Kakao.
-It is a free, multi platform instant messaging app that allows users to share multimedia messages, location, contact information and web links alongside messages and calls.
-With KakaoTalk you can also follow local celebrities, brands and other media.
+It is a free, multi-platform instant messaging app that allows users to share multimedia messages, location, contact information, and web links alongside messages and calls.
+With KakaoTalk, you can also follow local celebrities, brands, and other media.

-Other cool features include, conference calls (up to five persons), polling, Walkie-talkie and customizable themes.
+Other cool features include conference calls (up to five persons), polling, Walkie-talkie, and customizable themes.
 KakaoTalk is not a global player as 93% of its users are from South Korea.

 Skype is generally considered a safe communication software, which uses reliable encryption techniques.
 However, it’s only recently that Skype started offering the standard end-to-end encryption for audio calls and text via a private conversation feature.